CEO employment services

 Chief Executive Officers are the principal officers of public sector departments or agencies.
 They are accountable for the efficient and effective management of their department or agency.
 A Chief Executive Officer is directly responsible to either a Minister or Board for implementing agency services and providing policy advice.

-The Public Sector Commissioner employs all chief executive officers appointed under the Public Sector Management Act 1994 (PSMA).
+The Public Sector Commissioner employs all chief executive officers appointed under the Public Sector Management Act 1994 (PSM Act).
 This responsibility comes from section 5 of the Act.

-The Public Sector Commission has a range of functions to assist the Commissioner in his role as the employer of CEOs, including:
+The Public Sector Commission has a range of functions to assist the Commissioner in their role as the employer of CEOs, including:

 - appointment and reappointment